grantmacken/glider/README.md

 └── proxy
     └── conf -> into proxy-conf volume -> export as xqerl-database.tar
 ```

+Build artifact tars are in the `_deploy` directory.

 When the pod is running, after editing a source file you can build by running `make`
 When you invoke a subsequent `make`, only edited files will be built.